qr243vbi/execdir/README.md

 A tool that lets you run a command in a specific directory.
 It supports shell commands and path aliases. **execdir** will try to get an alias if the path doesn't exist.

-There is also a symlink called **x**, so you can type less using it.

 ## Examples

 Run a command in a specific directory: